Photographer:David Knott Source: www.bugwood.org Copyright: CC BY-NC 3.0

 Habitat: Tiger prawns prefer warm water and are thus limited to southern states and migrations further south to maintain a desired habitat.
 It can be found in estuarine or marine habitats on the ocean floor in the sediment.

-Texas: Aransas Bay, Sabine Lake near the Louisiana border, and in the gulf about 70 miles from Freeport
+Texas: First found in Aransas Bay in 2011.
+Now reported from: Matagorda Bay, Sabine Lake near the Louisiana border, Galveston Bay and in the gulf about 70 miles from Freeport.

 Local Gulf Coast authorities are urging fishermen to report any unusual shrimp catches and not to throw back any tiger prawns that are caught and identified.
 In order to prevent establishment of the tiger shrimp, it is highly encouraged to catch, sell, or eat the invasive tiger prawn.
 The tiger shrimp yields a high economic value with a large size and sweet taste qualifying it to be farmed by many shrimp farmers in the Caribbean.
 However, the farming of the invasive tiger prawn is prohibited in the state of Texas.